Ry-F3/holdu/README.md

   <br>

  *An invisible form control with a non-focusable error was encountered.
-While I addressed this in the UI by hiding it with `d-none`, I retained the labeling to maintain convention.*
+While I addressed this in the UI by hiding it with `d-none`, I retained the labeling to maintain HTML convention.*

 </details>